 Goodness and pureness are strongly linked in Zoroastrianism (as they are in many other religions), and pureness features prominently in Zoroastrian ritual.
 There are a variety of symbols through which the message of purity is communicated, primarily:

-Fire is also prominent in Zoroastrian eschatology, when all souls will be submitted to fire and molten metal to purify them of wickedness.
-Goodly souls will pass through unharmed, while the souls of the corrupt will burn in anguish.
+Fire is also prominent in Zoroastrian eschatology when all souls will be submitted to fire and molten metal to purify them of wickedness.
+Good souls will pass through unharmed, while the souls of the corrupt will burn in anguish.

 Fire Temples